Wolverine971/9takes/src/blog/enneagram/enneagram-and-religion.md

 		subtext=""
 	/>
 </div>

+<p class="firstLetter">Often, when people first encounter the Enneagram, their initial question is, "Is the Enneagram a religious thing?"
+As is often the case with nuanced systems, the answer is complex.</p>

 The Enneagram is a rich and multifaceted tool used within various religious and spiritual traditions for growth and self-understanding.
 But, it is not tied to any one religious tradition, nor is it inherently religious.
 At its core, the Enneagram is a psychological tool—a map that can guide you toward a more profound understanding of yourself and others.